SruthiDarbhamulla/DigitalFrameworks/datainterviewassignment.md

 Link: https://www.census.gov/library/publications/2011/dec/c2010br-01.html

 ### Question 1: Where there any drastic reduction in population in major American cities from the year 2000 to 2010?
-**Answer:** Yes.
-Cities such as New Orleans, Louisiana (29 percent decrease); Detroit, Michigan (almost 25 percent decrease) and Cleveland, Ohio (17 percent decrease) saw significant drops in population from 2000 to 2010 () When urban migration is thought of as a common phenomenon, it interesting to note that there was attrition from these particular cities.
+Answer: Yes.
+Cities such as New Orleans, Louisiana (29 percent decrease); Detroit, Michigan (almost 25 percent decrease) and Cleveland, Ohio (17 percent decrease) saw significant drops in population from 2000 to 2010.
+When urban migration is thought of as a common phenomenon, it interesting to note that there was attrition from these particular cities.
 Detroit and Cleveland are rust belt cities; this might be a common linking factor, but where does New Orleans come in?

 ### Question 2:  What is the American city with the greatest population jump over 10 years?
 **Answer:** Buckeye in Arizona saw an increase of 678 percent from 6,537 to 50,876 in this span of 10 years.
-As of 2017, it was still the fastest growing city in the United States. https://www.nbcdfw.com/news/local/DFW-Fastest-Growing-Metro-in-US-Fort-Worth-Moves-Up-13th-Largest-City-510330671.html
+As of 2017, it was [still](https://www.nbcdfw.com/news/local/DFW-Fastest-Growing-Metro-in-US-Fort-Worth-Moves-Up-13th-Largest-City-510330671.html) the fastest growing city in the United States.
 This is definitely something that should be investigated.

 ### Question 3: Are there any cities where the population has stayed almost the same over 10 years?